 As from 1963 the famous Maastricht artist Jef Courtens moved in together with his wife.
 Silent witness of this period is the wall stone in the façade created by Jef Courtens in 1956.

 There is paid parking just around the corner.
-A day ticket costs only € 6,00.
-You can also park indoor in one of the two Q-Park garages on 4 walking minutes from L' atelier, being: Q-Park “Vrijthof” and Q-Park “Onze Lieve Vrouwe”.
+A day ticket costs approximately € 7,00.
+You can also park indoor in one of the two Q-Park garages on 4 walking minutes from l' Atelier, being: Q-Park “Vrijthof” and Q-Park “Onze Lieve Vrouwe”.